 The good news is CompareNI.com can help with that.
 Our mortgage comparison NI directory can help you find and compare Northern Ireland mortgages no matter where you’re based and no matter what type of property you’re planning to buy.

-What are the most important things to bear in mind when I start to compare NI mortgages?
+What are the most important things to bear in mind when I start to compare Northern Ireland mortgages?

-The interest rate a mortgage provider in Northern Ireland is willing to offer you will obviously be front and centre in your mind, but it’s not the only factor you should consider when you’re comparing Northern Ireland mortgages.
+The interest rate a mortgage provider in Northern Ireland is willing to offer you will obviously be front and centre in your mind, but it’s not the only factor you should consider when you’re comparing mortgages in Northern Ireland.

-Many mortgage providers in Northern Ireland charge fees (known as arrangement fees) when you take out a mortgage with them, and those can range anywhere from zero up to £2,000 or £2,500.
+Many Northern Ireland mortgage providers charge fees (known as arrangement fees) when you take out a mortgage with them, and those can range anywhere from zero up to £2,000 or £2,500.
 The average mortgage arrangement fee is around the £1,000 mark, so it’s worth double checking whether a lender’s own fee is higher or lower than this when you’re comparing Northern Ireland mortgages.

 Another important consideration is whether you are likely to meet the mortgage provider’s lending criteria.
-For instance, if you’re a first-time buyer with a 5% deposit but you discover that the lender you had in mind usually specialises in remortgages or doesn’t have any 95% LTV mortgage deals then it might not be worth applying for that NI mortgage.
+For instance, if you’re a first-time buyer with a 5% deposit but you discover that the lender you had in mind usually specialises in remortgages or doesn’t have any 95% LTV mortgage deals then it might be back to the drawing board with your mortgage comparison NI.

 What is a 95% LTV mortgage?